 If you stand down by the water in Rådhusparken with your back to the Väven cultural centre, you can still see parts of this view with the power station and the old fire station to the right.
 In the middle is the bank that was built following an architectural competition in 1894 and which now houses a branch of Handelsbanken.
 Up to the left, by Storgatan, you can see the beautiful Åkerblom building, built in the National Romantic style.
 Note the railway tracks and, in particular, the horses grazing in the middle of town.

 This is a photo taken from Rådhustorget, facing east down Kungsgatan, from about where we now find the entrance to the Utopia shopping mall.
 Until 1962, where the mall now stands was a large stone building that housed Sundsvallbanken, as well as Saedén’s cigar and tobacco shop and Reinhold Hjortsberg’s stationery shop.
-Just behind it we can make out the wooden building that housed Edvin Johansson’s grocery shop, while on the left of the picture, where Åhléns department store now stands, was Maria Edgren’s household appliance and dressmaking shop.
+Just behind it we can make out the wooden building that housed Edvin Johansson’s grocery shop, while on the right of the picture, where Åhléns department store now stands, was Maria Edgren’s household appliance and dressmaking shop.

 Few houses in Umeå were spared in the fire of 1888.
 This was the Västerbotten county governor’s residence.
 The current governor’s residence was built in 1895 in roughly the same place as its predecessor.